Amicable Aid: Perturbing Images to Improve Classification Performance: Introduction

-In this paper, we define the notion of amicable aid and perform analysis regarding its characteristics and mechanism.
-We show that the amicable aid can be performed with high success rates by iterative gradient-based search where the search direction is made opposite to conventional adversarial attacks.
-We also define the weak amicable aid with imperceptible perturbations and the strong amicable aid with perceptible perturbations destroying the original image content.
-We explain the mechanism of the amicable aid in the viewpoint of image manifold and decision boundary.
-This view also explains enhanced robustness of images containing amicable perturbations against adversarial attacks.
-We also present further analysis results to understand models’ prediction under the amicable aid and to examine transferability of amicable perturbations.
-Then, we examine the feasibility of finding universal perturbations of the amicable aid.
+$\bullet$ We define the notion of amicable aid and show that the amicable aid can be performed with high success rates by iterative gradient-based search.
+We also define two types of amicable aid: the weak amicable aid with imperceptible perturbations and the strong amicable aid with perceptible perturbations destroying the original image content.

+$\bullet$ We explain the mechanism of the amicable aid in the viewpoint of image manifold and decision boundary.

+$\bullet$ We examine the feasibility of finding universal perturbations of the amicable aid.
 We show that while finding a universal perturbation is challenging, the challenge can be resolved by making the decision boundaries more perpendicular to the data manifold.
-Finally, we discuss some potential real-world applications where the amicable aid can be useful.